lbritors/lbritors/README.md

 Here are some ideas to get you started:
 - 🔭 I’m currently working on ...
 - 🤔 I’m looking for help with ...
+- 😄 Pronouns: ...
+- ⚡ Fun fact: ...

 -->

 - 🌱 I’m currently learning Javascript, Python, MySql and C
 - 👯 I’m looking to collaborate on any projects where I can improve my skills 😁
-- 💬 Ask me about anything.
+- 💬 Ask me about anything
 - 📫 How to reach me:

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white&link=//https://www.linkedin.com/in/rebeccamanzi/)](https://www.linkedin.com/in/leticia-britors/)